johnzxcvbnm/Adi/unit_1/w02d03/instructor_notes/ARRAY_METHODS_CALLBACKS.md

 ## What is an Array Method with a Callback?

-An array method that accepts with a callback is executes a function on the element of the given array and returns some output.
+An array method that accepts a callback executes a function on the index of the given array and returns some output.

 **Okay...but what does that mean?**